-Members who wish to train as coaches benefit from subsidisied training and assessment courses.
+Members who wish to train as instructors or coaches benefit from subsidisied training and assessment courses.

 The Canoe Club meets here at The Flash on Sunday evenings from late September until the end of March.

-Sessions are fun, and members make progress through the British Canoe Union Paddlepower and Star awards.
+Sessions are fun, and members make progress through our pool skills programme.

 Our members are of all ages, from 9 upwards.